VisualOps/cf-book/reference/operator.md

 # Operator

-The operators can be use in expression are as follow:
+The operators can be used in expression are as follow:

 - `>`
 - `>=`